jklein07/prediction-market-efficiency/README.md

 real and their explanation is right.
 What the deviation is *not*, until someone bounds the mismatch rate, is an opportunity.

-Their divergence magnitudes and mine are not directly comparable, since the venues, periods and alignment procedures all differ.
-But the direction of the difference is suggestive: my strictly rules-verified pairs diverge by tenths of a cent at the median, against their 2–4%.
-That is at least consistent with a hypothesis their dataset could test, that much of measured cross-venue "mispricing" is alignment quality in disguise.
-I offer it as a hypothesis, not a finding.
+I wanted to compare their divergence magnitudes against mine and I cannot, which is worth explaining because the reason is instructive.
+My pairs diverge by about a third of a cent at the median, against their 2–4%, and that looks like evidence that stricter verification produces tighter agreement.
+It is not.
+The median contract in my pair set trades at one cent and three quarters of my quotes sit below a nickel, because the set is dominated by a nomination ladder full of candidates nobody expects to win.
+A contract priced at a penny cannot diverge by three cents, so my small absolute gaps are a fact about which contracts I happened to verify rather than about how I verified them.
+Measured relative to price my gaps are much larger than theirs, which is equally uninformative for the same reason.
+Testing the idea properly needs matched price levels, and with 36 pairs clustered at a penny I do not have the range.
 The general rule I take from this, for any spread trade across nominally equivalent instruments anywhere, is that **a margin means nothing until the non-equivalence tail is bounded, and a manual review process bounds it only as well as its measured miss rate.**